gauri-bhasin/IS477-Final-Project/StatusReport.md

 - Cleaned and normalized song titles and artist names.
 - Filtered and deduplicated the Genius lyrics dataset, and integrated it with Spotify metadata to create the combined `spotify_with_lyrics.csv` dataset.
 - Helped refine the project scope and plan based on earlier milestones.
+- Provided feedback on sentiment analysis approach and results interpretation and helped with the gendered-language and timeline analyses.

 ### Krishna Damania – Contribution Summary
 - Implemented the sentiment analysis stage using the merged Spotify + lyrics dataset.
 - Designed and ran the TextBlob-based pipeline to generate track-level sentiment scores and categorical labels.
 - Produced the `spotify_with_lyrics_and_sentiment.csv` dataset and the `artist_year_sentiment_summary.csv` summary file for later visualization.
-- Provided input on how the sentiment results will tie into the later gendered-language and timeline analyses.
+- Completed the sentiment analysis results into gendered-language and timeline analyses.